jhinmainksta/drone/docs/en/frames.md

 Read more at http://wiki.ros.org/tf2

-tf2 ROS package is used extensively in the Clover platform. tf2 is a set of libraries for C++, Python and other programming languages that are used to work with the frames.
+tf2 ROS package is used extensively in the Drone platform. tf2 is a set of libraries for C++, Python and other programming languages that are used to work with the frames.
 Internally, ROS nodes publish `TransformStamped` messages to `/tf` topic with transforms between frames at certain points in time.

 The [`simple_offboard`](simple_offboard.md) node can be used to request the drone position in an arbitrary frame by setting the `frame_id` argument appropriately in a call to `get_telemetry` service.